Jiangmen

 Jiangmen (江门), alternately romanized in Cantonese as Kongmoon, is a prefecture-level city in Guangdong Province in southern China.
-It consists of three urban districts (Pengjiang, Jianghai, Xinhui), Heshan, and the more rural Siyi (Xinhui, Taishan, Kaiping, and Enping), which is the ancestral homeland of approximately 4 million overseas Chinese.
+It consists of three urban districts (Pengjiang, Jianghai, Xinhui), Heshan, and the more rural Siyi (Xinhui, Taishan, Kaiping, and Enping), which is the ancestral homeland (侨乡, qiao'xiang) of approximately 4 million overseas Chinese.
 As of the 2020 census, Jiangmen had a total population of about 4,798,090.
 Its urban region, consisting of Pengjiang, Jianghai, and Heshan, had 2,657,062 inhabitants.

 Names

 Jiangmen is the pinyin romanization of the Chinese name 江門 or 江门, based on its pronunciation in the Mandarin dialect.
 Its former Wade-Giles spelling was Chiang-men.
-The Postal Map spelling "Kongmoon" was based upon the same name's Cantonese pronunciation Gong¹-moon⁴.
+The Chinese postal romanization spelling "Kongmoon" was based upon the same name's Cantonese pronunciation Gong¹-moon⁴.
 Other forms of the name include Kongmoon, Kongmun, and Kiangmoon.

 Jiangmen is also known as Pengjiang.
-Its rural hinterland is known to the Chinese diaspora as the "Four Counties", although the addition of Heshan to Jiangmen has prompted the remaining locals to begin calling it the "Five Counties" instead.
+Its rural hinterland is known to the Chinese diaspora as the "Four Counties(四邑)", although the addition of Heshan to Jiangmen has prompted the remaining locals to begin calling it the "Five Counties(五邑)" instead.

 History

 Jiangmen was forced to open up to western trade in 1904, after a 1902 declaration which made it a treaty port.
-During the subsequent period of western influence, a number of western-style buildings were constructed along the city's waterfront, and currently, the city's government is partaking in a renewal project to restore many of these buildings.
+During the subsequent period of global influence, a number of western-style buildings were constructed along the city's waterfront, especially in Chikan, and currently, the city's government is partaking in a renewal project to restore many of these buildings.
+Many were constructed by returned Overseas Chinese merchants, who used them as headquarters for newly-established chambers of commerce as well as housing.

 On 6 August 1925, the Guangdong provincial government placed Jiangmen under direct administration of the provincial government.
 Jiangmen was given a city government on 26 November of the same year.
 In 1931, this status would be revoked, and the city was placed under the administration of Xinhui County.

 The city was incorporated into the People's Republic of China on 23 October 1949, and was proclaimed a city in 1951.
 The city later became the prefectural seat for the Sze Yup ("Four County") region including Taishan, Kaiping, Xinhui, Enping.
 In mainland China but not abroad, the area became known as the "Five Counties" when Heshan was added to Jiangmen's jurisdiction.

 In June 1983, the city was upgraded to a prefecture-level city.

 In 2011, the city banned pet dogs in public after rabies killed 42 people over the preceding 3 years.
 The city reserved a 13-acre site to allow rural Chinese to adopt the 30,000 dogs, but public outcry led to a softer implementation where violators would be told to leave rather than have the dog confiscated.

 In 2017, Jiangmen Hi-tech Industrial Development Zone ranked 64th among national hi-tech zones in China.

 In 2020, Jiangmen Station of the West Pearl River Delta Transportation Center opened to the public.